-My object is to improve the culture of fruit trees in small gardens; and to those conversant with such matters, I need only point to the very numerous instances of rich garden ground entirely ruined by being shaded by large-spreading standard, or half-standard, unpruned fruit trees.
-Now, by cultivating pyramidal pears on the quince-apples in the same form on the paradise stock-the cherry as dwarf bushes on the Cerasus Mahaleb-and the plum as a pyramidal tree scarcely any ground is shaded, and more abundant crops and finer fruit will be obtained.
+Pyramids and bushes are the trees best adapted for small gardens, and not standards, such as are planted in orchards.
+To those conversant with such matters, I need only point to the very numerous instances of rich garden ground entirely ruined by being shaded by large spreading standard, or half-standard, unpruned fruit trees.
+Now, by cultivating pyramidal pears on the quince-apples in the same form on the paradise stock-the cherry as dwarf bushes on the Cerasus Mahaleb-and the plum as a pyramidal tree-scarcely any ground will be shaded, and more abundant crops and finer fruit will be obtained.

-THE YOUNG PYRAMID.
+THE YOUNG 'PYRAMID.

-If a young gardener intends to plant, and wishes to train up his trees so that they will become quite perfect in shape, he should select plants, one year old, from the bud or graft; these will, of course, have good buds down to the junction of the graft with the stock.
-The first spring, a tree of this description should be headed down, so as to leave the shoot about eighteen inches long.
+If a young gardener intends to plant, and wishes to train up his trees so that they will become quite perfect in shape, he should select plants, one year old, from the bud or graft, with single upright stems; these will, of course, have good buds down to the junction of the graft with the stock.
+The first spring, a tree of this description should be headed down, so as to leave the stem about eighteen inches long.
 If the soil be rich, from five to six and seven shoots will be produced; one of these must be made the leader, and if not inclined to be quite perpendicular, it must be fastened to a stake.
-As soon, in summer, as the leading shoot is ten inches long, its end must be pinched off; and if it pushes forth two or more shoots, pinch all off but one to about two inches, leaving the topmost for a leader.
-The side shoots will, in most cases, assume a regular shape; if not, they may be this first season tied to slight stakes to make them grow in the proper direction.
+As soon, in summer, as the leading shoot is ten inches long, its end must be pinched off; and if it pushes forth two or more shoots, pinch all off but one to three leaves, leaving the topmost for The side shoots will, in most cases, assume a regular shape; if not, they may be this first season tied to slight stakes to make them grow in the proper direction.
 This is best done by bringing down and fastening the end of each shoot to a slight stake, so that an open pyramid may be formed-for if it is too close and cypresslike, enough air is not admitted to the fruit.
 They may remain unpruned till the end of August, when each shoot must be shortened to within eight buds of the stem.
 This will leave the tree like the annexed figure (Fig. 1), and no pruning in winter will be required.

 The second season the trees will make vigorous growth: the side shoots which were topped last August will each put forth three, four, or more shoots.
-In June, as soon as these are four inches long, they must be pinched off to within three inches, all but the leading shoot of each side branch; this must be left on, to exhaust the tree of its superabundant sap, till the end of August.
+In June, as soon as these have made four leaves, they must be pinched off to three leaves, all but the leading shoot of each side branch; this must be left on, to exhaust the tree of its superabundant sap, till the end of August.
 The perpendicular leader must be topped once or twice; in short, as soon as it has grown ten inches, pinch off its top, and if it break into two or three shoots, pinch them all but the leader, as directed for the first season: in a few years most symmetrical trees may be formed.